 • clarification of Local Jobs First compliance requirements for suppliers for reporting and meeting commitments

-• strengthened Local Jobs First compliance requirements for agencies, including a new contingent payment plan in contracts
+• strengthened Local Jobs First compliance processes for agencies, including a new contingent payment mechanism in contracts